SG4YK/VGA_autoswitch/README.md

 $ sudo systemctl enable vgaswitch
 ~~~

-Once you restart your system, it should be able to work.
+Once you restart your system, it should be able to work